WendellAdriel/laravel-validated-dto/README.md

 ### Collection

-For JSON strings, it will convert into an array first, before wrapping into a `Collection` object.
+For JSON strings, it will convert into an array first, before wrapping it into a `Collection` object.

 ```php
 protected function casts(): array